brutalbeatdown/keypirinha-quicknote-markdown/README.md

 ## Usage

 You will be able to:
- - Add todos
+ - Add quicknotes
- - Finish todos
+ - Finish quicknotes
- - Remove todos
+ - Remove quicknotes
- - List todos
+ - List quicknotes

-Start by searching for "Todo" i Keypirinha and you will find the top cataglog item "Todo" that everything is filed under.
+Start by searching for "quicknote" in Keypirinha and you will find the top cataglog item "QuickNote" that everything is filed under.
-Select it to see a list of all the available todos.
-The list is searchable and if your search term doesn't exist you will be given the option to create a new todo.
-Manage individual todos by selecting one and pressing tab.
+Select it to see a list of all the available quicknotes.
+The list is searchable and if your search term doesn't exist you will be given the option to create a new quicknote.
+Manage individual quicknotes by selecting one and pressing tab.

 ## License
 This package is distributed under the terms of the MIT license.